Floorp-Projects/Floorp/python/mach/docs/commands.rst

 context.
 For example, running tests only makes sense if the product they are testing has been built, and said build is available.
-To make sure a command is only runnable from within a correct context, you can define a series of conditions on the *Command* decorator.
+To make sure a command is only runnable from within a correct context, you can define a series of conditions on the
+:py:func:`Command <mach.decorators.Command>` decorator.

 A condition is simply a function that takes an instance of the :py:func:`mach.decorators.CommandProvider` class as an argument, and